-- b) Rothschild & Co and the Client may terminate (cancel) the Mandate at any time by giving written notice to the other which shall be effective upon receipt or if it is received on a day that is not a Business Day, then the next Business Day following receipt.
-In addition Rothschild & Co shall be entitled to close an Account at any time on thirty (30) Business Days prior notification to the Client without being required to give any reason and without terminating the Mandate. - c) Termination shall be without prejudice to the completion of transactions already initiated and will not affect any action by Rothschild & Co or its Associates permitted under the Mandate prior to the date of termination or any right or warranty given by the Client under the Mandate or implied by Applicable Law. - d) Transactions in progress at the date of termination will be completed by Rothschild & Co as soon as practicable.
-On termination Rothschild & Co may close out all or any contracts or open positions (without being responsible for any loss or diminution in price).
+- a) The Mandate does not have a fixed duration and will continue for an indefinite period, unless terminated by the Client or Rothschild & Co in accordance with the following provisions. - b) Subject to clause 3.13(c) below, Rothschild & Co and the Client may terminate (cancel) the Mandate at any time by giving written notice to the other which shall be effective twenty (20) Business Days from receipt or if it is received on a day that is not a Business Day, then twenty (20) Business Days from the next Business Day following receipt.
+In addition Rothschild & Co shall be entitled to close an Account at any time on thirty (30) Business Days prior notification to the Client without being required to give any reason and without terminating the Mandate. - c) Notwithstanding clause 3.13(b) above, Rothschild & Co shall be entitled to terminate (cancel) the Mandate with immediate effect and without prior notice to the Client where: - I. the Client has committed a material breach of these Terms and Conditions; or - II. where Rothschild & Co is required to do so by any competent regulatory authority or Applicable Law. - d) Termination shall be without prejudice to the completion of transactions already initiated and will not affect any action by Rothschild & Co or its Associates permitted under the Mandate prior to the date of termination or any right or warranty given by the Client under the Mandate or implied by Applicable Law. - e) Transactions in progress at the date of termination will be completed by Rothschild & Co as soon as practicable.
+On the date termination takes effect Rothschild & Co may close out all or any contracts or open positions (without being responsible for any loss or diminution in price).
 Rothschild & Co shall also be entitled to sell or otherwise dispose of any of the Assets and to apply all or part of the resulting cash proceeds in discharge of any outstanding liabilities of any kind of the Client under or in connection with the Mandate (but only to the extent that the Monies are not sufficient for this purpose).
 In all cases without prior notice to the Client.
-In addition on termination Rothschild & Co shall be entitled in its absolute discretion to close any Account opened for the Client without further notice to the Client. - e) On termination by either party Rothschild & Co: - I. shall not require any additional payment to be made in respect of the termination but shall be entitled to receive from the Client or deduct from the Portfolio: all fees, costs, charges and expenses accrued or incurred under the Mandate up to date of termination, including any amount payable pursuant to the Account Application Form; the costs of transferring or delivering the Monies or the Assets as contemplated by subclause (II) below; and any additional expenses or losses necessarily incurred or realised in terminating the Mandate or in settling or concluding outstanding obligations; and - II. shall as soon as reasonably practicable after that, subject to sub-clause (I) above, cause to be delivered the Monies and the Assets to or to the order of the Client
+In addition on termination Rothschild & Co shall be entitled in its absolute discretion to close any Account opened for the Client without further notice to the Client. - f) On the date termination takes effect Rothschild & Co: - I. shall not require any additional payment to be made in respect of the termination but shall be entitled to receive from the Client or deduct from the Portfolio: all fees, costs, charges and expenses accrued or incurred under the Mandate up to date of termination, including any amount payable pursuant to the Account Application Form; the costs of transferring or delivering the Monies or the Assets as contemplated by sub-clause (II) below; and any additional expenses or losses necessarily incurred or realised in terminating the Mandate or in settling or concluding outstanding obligations; and - II. shall as soon as reasonably practicable after that, subject to sub-clause (I) above, cause to be delivered the Monies and the Assets to or to the order of the Client

-2.17 Anti-Corruption
+3.18 Anti-Corruption